 - For extra strategies: Been There.
 Done That.
 Try This!
 By Atwood, Evans, & Lesko (2014)

-- For further information, however, if you’re completely new to ASD and sensory processing I would recommend you read an introductory book on the subject first as this book assumes some prior knowledge: Sensory Perceptual Issues in Autism and Asperger’s by Olga Bogdashina (2003)
+- For further information, however, if you’re completely new to ASD and sensory processing I would recommend you read an introductory book on the subject first.
+This book assumes some prior knowledge on autism and sensory processing: Sensory Perceptual Issues in Autism and Asperger’s by Olga Bogdashina (2003)

 Teacher-friendly books on ASD and sensory processing disorder